After Vito Iacopelli — the Maestro Pizzaiolo

 Ingredients

 All weights in grams.
-Use a scale — Vito insists on this and he’s right.
+Use a scale — Vito insists and he’s right.
 Cups are too inaccurate for dough.
 Caputo Pizzeria 00 flour is the gold standard, but any quality 00 or strong bread flour will work.

 Poolish (Pre-Ferment)

-Final Dough
+Main Dough

 For Working